Consolidated financial statement: Non-controlling interests

-NCI at the reporting date

 Intra-group trading

-In a group of companies, they can have trade relations with each other.
-For example, company A buys goods for one price and sells them to another company inside the group for another price.
-Thus, company A has earned some revenue from selling, but the group as a whole didn't make any profit out of that transaction.
+A group of companies may have trade relations with each other, for example, where company A buys goods for one price and sells them to another company inside the group for another price.
+Thus, company A has earned some revenue from selling, but the group as a whole did not make any profit out of that transaction.
 Until those goods are sold to an outsider company, the group has unrealised profit.